Yet Another Poincare's Polyhedron Theorem

+The Poincar\'e angle condition can be weakened to the following total angle condition.
+Pick a point $p$ in an edge $e$.
+Being subsequently applied to $p$, the face-pairing isometries involved in the geometric cycle of $e$ provide a point in each edge in the cycle.
+We measure the interior angles between faces at these points.
+The total angle at $p$, i.e., the sum of such angles, is a multiple of $2\pi$ because of the cycle relation. {\it Total angle condition\/} means that, for every cycle, the total angle at a single point equals $2\pi$.
+Such a condition can be quite handy in particular cases: sometimes the verification happens to be very simple at geometrically distinguished points.

+In Theorem 3.5, we deal with polyhedra that possess no faces of codimension $>2$.
+In this case, total angle condition essentially ensures the tessellation of a topological neighbourhood of the polyhedron.
+Requiring in addition the metric separability of faces (including that of faces sharing a common edge; see~Strong Simplicity IV and Condition (3) in Theorem 3.5) allows us to integrate the topological tessellation into the tessellation of a metric neighbourhood of the polyhedron.
+In Final Remarks 4.3, we explain how one can in principle use the ideas of [Ale] and the current paper to obtain a more general form of the theorem with no restriction on codimension of faces.
+As it stands, Theorem 3.5 is well adapted to the construction of fibre bundles over surfaces (in order of importance, such manifolds are probably the first after the compact ones); for example, it applies directly to constructing complex hyperbolic disc bundles in [AGG].

-A serious defect of our version is the global requirement of simplicity of a polyhedron.
-In complex hyperbolic geometry, for example, it is already hard to check that bisectors (taken as faces) intersect properly, to say nothing about the attempts to use more complicated hypersurfaces.
-It seems that one should obtain a more local PPT making the verification of simplicity unnecessary and getting rid of polyhedra.
-Then there would be no more arbitrary choice involved.
+A serious defect of our version is the global requirement of simplicity, i.e., the requirement that the faces intersect as expected and thus bound the polyhedron itself.
+In complex hyperbolic geometry, for example, it is already difficult to check the simplicity of a polyhedron with bisectors taken as faces.
+Hence, it seems that one should obtain an even more local PPT which makes the verification of simplicity unnecessary.
+This would finally `disassemble' the polyhedron, taking away the arbitrary choice involved in PPT.

-{\bf Acknowledgments.} We are grateful to the Institut des Hautes \'Etudes Scientifiques for hospitality, support, and a research style that made it possible to accomplish many of our scientific plans, including this work.
+{\bf Acknowledgments.} We are grateful to Pedro Frejlich for his constant support, to Misha Kapovich for discussions on the subject, and to the referee for valuable suggestions.
+We are indebted to the IH\'ES for hospitality, support, and a research style that made it possible to accomplish many of our scientific plans, including this work.

 \centerline{\bf2.~Preliminaries}

 This is essentially standard material (see, for instance, [Bea, \S9.8, p.~242]).